Leonardo Padura Fuentes: Life and career

+He wrote his first novel between 1983 and 1984, a love story titled Fiebre de caballos ("Horse Fever").

 Mario Conde books

 Padura is best known in the English-speaking world for his quartet of detective novels featuring lieutenant Mario Conde.
 Collectively titled Las cuatro estaciones (The four seasons), they are sometimes called The Havana Quartet in their English translations.
 Conde is a cop who would rather be a writer, and admits to feelings of "solidarity with writers, crazy people, and drunkards".
 These books are set respectively in winter, spring, summer and autumn (Vientos de cuaresma literally means "Lenten Winds" and Paisaje de otoño, "Autumn landscape"):